 Phases of eczema skin condition may range from the symptoms getting worse to the symptoms getting better by themselves, which implicates an unpredictable course in several patients.
 However, early diagnosis and treatment can provide relief to patients from the associated symptoms of skin eczema.

 Homeopathic treatment for eczema does not work to suppress the existing symptoms, but aims at treating the root cause of the condition.
 Homeopathic medicines are also effective in treating the various underlying conditions that trigger or aggravate skin eczema.
 They aid in gently boosting the functioning of the immune system and improving immunity so the body can fight the condition from within.
 Along with the physical symptoms, our homeopathic doctors also address the different psychological effects of eczema skin disease, such as stress, anxiety and depression.
 Homeopathic treatment for eczema significantly brings down the possibility of recurrence.
 The medicines help reduce itching, intensity, frequency and duration of the eczema flare-ups.

 Eczema Treatment Results at Dr Batra’s™

 At Dr Batra’sTM, we have successfully treated thousands of eczema cases over the last 35 years.
 We have a success rate of 94.3% in treating skin disorders, including eczema.
-Homeopathy treatment at Dr Batra's™ treats atopic eczema without any side-effects and toxicity.
+Homeopathy eczema treatment at Dr Batra's™ treats atopic eczema without any side-effects and toxicity.
 The expert homeopathic doctors determine the treatment based on a detailed case history as well as the evaluation of the extent and severity of the eczema symptoms.
 Homeopathic treatment shows quick response with regards to reducing flare-ups and in reducing the use of conventional treatment.
-It also reduces the possibility of hypersensitivity disorders such as allergies or asthma being triggered once eczema is treated successfully.
+It also reduces the possibility of hypersensitivity disorders such as allergies or asthma being triggered once the eczema is treated successfully.